 - Safety auditing

-5 e’s for accident prevention
+5 e’s for accident prevention:

-How to develop safety culture
+How to develop a safety culture:

 - Management safety policy

 - Total loss control management.

 - General safety promotion (posters, banners, signs, etc.)

 - Personal protection.

 - Employee training.